 That not being all it offers, amazingly, it can recall information and help you avoid the stress of filling forms or handling payment details.

-The free plan comes with a vault for every user, one to one sharing access on all devices and almost any other feature you need.
+The free plan comes with a vault for every user, one-to-one sharing access on all devices, and almost any other feature you need.
 Business plans start at $4/user/month and are suitable for up to 50 users.

 6.2 Keepass [Get KeePass]

-KeePass is a free open source password manager, which helps you to manage your passwords securely.
+KeePass is a free, open-source password manager, which helps you to manage your passwords securely.
 You can store all your passwords in one database, which is locked with a master key.

-The big difference between LastPass and KeePass is that KeePass is storing the passwords in a local database and not in the cloud.
+The big difference between LastPass and KeePass is that KeePass stores the passwords in a local database and not in the cloud.
 However, you can have the passwords available on all the devices if you store the database in a cloud service like Dropbox, but it adds a security issue.

 7. Cloud File Hosting Services

 If you don’t yet have a service for storing and syncing your data in the cloud, you should seriously consider one.

 Which you choose depends on the kinds of files you store, how much security you need, whether you plan to collaborate with other people, and the devices you use.

 Dropbox is a cloud storage service, which means you can copy your files to the cloud and access them later, even if you’re using a different device.
 Also, you can share and synchronize them with your coworkers.